gitcoinco/community/README.md

 # Now available as a podcast

-Get this content as a video podcast at [https://gitcoin.co/podcast](https://gitcoin.co/podcast)
+Get this content as a video podcast at [https://gitcoin.co/podcast](https://gitcoin.co/podcast) (this is in alpha, we may or may not keep doing this)

 # Community Content